 How to Become a Psychologist in Kentucky

 If you’re planning to become a psychologist in the state of Kentucky, you’ll be glad to know that there is a great job market for psychologists.
-In fact, it’s one of the top twenty fastest growing careers in the “Bluegrass State,” according to the Kentucky Labor Market Information.
+In fact, employment in the clinical, counseling, and school psychology sector is expected to increase by almost 9% through 2030 according to Kentucky Labor Market Information.
 This means that you should expect to find a job fairly easily and that you will be offered competitive pay.
 However, before that can happen, you’ll need to earn your license to practice psychology within the state.

 The requirements for obtaining licensure include strict educational, experience and examination requirements.
 Psychologists shoulder a huge amount of responsibility when they work with their clients, whether it’s treatment for mild depression, severe and debilitating PTSD or something else.
 This is why the state wants to ensure that their psychologists are properly qualified to handle the responsibility.
 The state takes those requirements very seriously.